Pensacola Christian College: Athletics

 PCC participates in the National Christian College Athletic Association (NCCAA) for intercollegiate sports.
 Sports include men's basketball and soccer and women's basketball and volleyball.
 The men's wrestling team won the NCCAA national championship in 1994, 1995, 1996, and 1998, the last year before the NCCAA discontinued the sport.
 The Men's Eagles Basketball games as well as the Lady Eagles basketball games are played in the arena level of the Sports Center.
 PCC also hosts a number of invitational high school sporting tournaments and camps.

 In addition to intercollegiate athletics, PCC students are also afforded the opportunity to play intramural sports through their Collegians.
 Sports offered through collegians include soccer, basketball, softball, volleyball, and broom-hockey among others, and the Eagles have a cheerleading squad called the Blue Crew.
 Every fall Collegian Soccer culminates with the winners of the playoffs facing each other in the annual Turkey Bowl held over the Thanksgiving weekend.
 In the spring, students can play softball and basketball.

 Recreation

 The campus offers opportunities for individual or group recreation, such as the Arlin R. Horton Sports Center which originally opened in 1993.
 The sports center has facilities for ice skating, bowling, racquetball, miniature golf, table tennis, and weight lifting.
-In addition with an expansion completed in 2008 by Hewes & Company, LLC, it includes a surfing wave, water cannons, an inline skating track, a rooftop sun deck, a snack bar, escape room and climbing walls.
+In addition with an expansion completed in 2008 by Hewes & Company, LLC, it includes a surfing wave, water cannons, an inline skating track, a rooftop sun deck, a snack bar, and climbing walls.
 The campus also has the John Ray Hall Field House in which students can play basketball, swim, work out in the weight room, and play tennis.
-For students willing to make the 30-minute drive, the West Campus has 24 Hobie catamarans with classes "offered in sailing, kayaking, swimming, and lifeguarding."
+The West Campus has 24 Hobie catamarans with classes "offered in sailing, kayaking, swimming, and lifeguarding."